Øresund Line: Border technicalities

 The signalling systems in the two countries are also different.
 The problems were overcome by requiring all trains operating on the line to be dual voltage and have dual signalling systems, including a minority of the X2 trains operated throughout Sweden by SJ.
-The signalling system switches on Peberholm in Denmark, so the entire bridge uses the Swedish signalling, but Danish electrical system.
+The signalling system switches on Peberholm in Denmark, so the entire bridge uses the Swedish signalling, but the Danish electrical system.
 The Danish signalling system is only approved for 180 km/h speed, while the Swedish system is approved for 200 km/h.
-The entire bridge has 200 km/h maximum speed, also the Danish part, as the only railway in Denmark.
+The entire bridge has 200 km/h maximum speed, including the Danish part.

-On double-track lines in Denmark trains run on the right whereas in Sweden they run on the left.
-On the Øresund Line trains runs on the right hand track, changing sides at a flyover north of the Malmö C, resulting in trains in the Malmö area using the Danish standard.
+On double-track lines in Denmark, trains run on the right; in Sweden, they run on the left.
+On the Øresund Line, trains runs on the right hand track, changing sides at a flyover north of the Malmö C, resulting in trains in the Malmö area using the Danish standard.

 On Autumn 2015, border controls started at Hyllie station.
 They cause a delay in the traffic there.
 Furthermore, from January 2016, a carrier's responsibility law was in effect, so all passengers had to go through identity check at Copenhagen Airport station, and all passengers from other Danish stations had to disembark, change track and go through the identity check.
 These checks were abolished in May 2017, after the EU commission declared such checks not acceptable.